rubberdok/webdev-demo/README.md

 1. Download and install from https://code.visualstudio.com/
 2. Launch it
 3. Go to `File -> Open Folder`
-4. Double click the `react-demo` folder.
+4. Find the `react-demo` folder, and double-click it.
 If you made it from a fresh terminal window earlier, it should be located in:
    - Mac: `/Users/[your username]/react-demo` (press `Command + Shift + H` and you should see it)
    - Windows: `C:\Users\[your username]\react-demo`
 5. Now you should see your React app files on the left in VSCode.
 Next time you open VSCode, you'll enter right into this folder and be ready to join the demo!